Danbi-Kim-0624/2D-Fourier-Transform-Drawing-Machine/README.md

 Find the whole 'black point', which should be contained our final path.
 The criteria for regarding some points as 'black' is '#000000' only, to make our final path clearer.

+- `make Path.m`

+Connect the given whole black points with respect to the distance.

+- `coeff cal.m`

+Calculate the each coefficients Using trapezoidal numerical integration.

+- `draw_obj.m`

+Convert the path of black points with order to the complex function with respect to time.

+- `F_matrix.m`

+Find the position of each epicycles and line, we calculate the summation of $c_n exp{2πint}$, where $0 \leq n \leq N$.